Types of Deeds

 Covenant of seisin: the grantor warrants the title that is being conveyed to the grantee.
 If the title proves to be defective, the grantee can sue for damages.
 The following warranties can be construed as being corollaries of the covenant of seisin.

 Covenant of quiet enjoyment: the grantor guarantees that the title is superior to any other claims by 3rd parties.
 If someone succeeds in establishing a superior claim, then the grantor will be liable to the grantee for the damage.
 In fact, the covenant of warranty forever is the guarantee that the title will always be good, and that the grantor will compensate the grantee if it is later found that the title is defective.
 If the title defect is something that the grantor may cure, then the covenant of further assurance requires that the grantor do whatever is necessary to clear the title.
-Thus, if the grantor's spouse had dower or curtesy rights to the real estate, but did not sign the deed, then the grantor may obtain a quitclaim deed to clear the title.
+Thus, if the grantor's spouse had dower or curtesy rights to the real estate, but did not sign the deed, then the grantor may get a quitclaim deed to clear the title.

 Warranty Against Encumbrances